 You’re not allowed to submit an application for the D7 while you are in Portugal – you’ll have to apply for it from your home country and may only travel to Portugal after it is approved.
 Once you are in Portugal, you can apply for a temporary D7 residency permit.

 At Pearls of Portugal, we’re available to help you every step of the way to reap the Portugal D7 visa benefits.
-So, make your dream of living in Portugal come true and contact us to help you navigate the process.
+So, make your dream of moving to Portugal come true and contact us to help you navigate the process.

 1. Submission of Visa application